qpeace45/old/README.md

 this Repository is Git training.

 # No.1 ttanaka add comment.
-# No.2 ttanaka add comment.
+# No.2 ttanaka add comment333.
 # No.3 ttanaka add comment.